skillrepos/copilot-hands-on/labs.md

 ![initial query response](./images/cdd138.png?raw=true "initial query response")

 8. This is not the kind of answer we were looking for.
-Let's repeat the query with the *@workspace* agent.
+Let's repeat the query with the *@workspace* participant.
 ```
 @workspace Which files are using SQL?
 ```